Foregrounding Artist Opinions: A Survey Study on Transparency, Ownership, and Fairness in AI Generative Art: Results

+\textbf{RQ1: Do artists see Generative AI models as a threat to art workers?} This research question investigates artists' perceptions of Generative AI models as potential threats to art workers.
+Our findings reveal that 61.87\% of survey participants hold the view that Generative AI models pose a threat to art workers.
+Thus, while a majority of artists perceive AI as a threat, it is not an overwhelming majority.
+This finding is related to survey question no. 15 (see Appendix A for survey questions).

-Our results show that 61.87\% of survey participants believe that AI models pose a threat to art workers.
-This finding is related to survey question no. 15 (seen in Section \ref{sec:survey_questions}).
-An ordinal logistic regression (OLR) was conducted to investigate the association between the Likert scale answers to RQ1 (dependent variable) and the secondary variables (as shown in Figure \ref{fig:RQ1fig}) in terms of the odds ratio of the OLR.
+An ordinal logistic regression (OLR) analysis was performed to examine the relationship between the Likert scale responses to RQ1 (dependent variable) and the secondary variables (all odds ratios can be seen in Appendix C), focusing on the odds ratios derived from the OLR model (as seen in Figure \ref{fig:RQ1fig}).

-The results demonstrate a significant association (p-value < 0.05, indicated in Table \ref{tab:oddsratios}) between agreeing (represents a combination of both the responses `Agree' and `Strongly Agree' in the Likert) that AI models are a threat to art workers and age, as well as whether or not the participants have used AI to create art.
+The results demonstrate a significant relationship (p-value $<$ 0.05, all detailed odds ratios can be seen in Appendix C) between agreeing (represents a combination of both the responses `Agree' and `Strongly Agree' in the Likert scale) that Generative AI models are a threat to art workers and a subset of our secondary variables.
+Here, we see that artists ages 18-29 are more likely to agree that there is a threat and that artists who have used Generative AI art models to create art are less likely to think that it is a threat to the art workforce.

-\subsection{RQ2: Do artists see AI art models as a positive development in the field of art?}

-We ran the same analysis for our second research question and found that 44.88\% of the survey participants agree that AI art models are a positive development in the field of art.
+\textbf{RQ2: Do artists see Generative AI art models as a positive development in the field of art?} This research question investigates artists' perceptions of AI models as positive development to the field of art.
+We ran the same analysis for our second research question and found that 44.88\% of the survey participants agree that Generative AI art models are a positive development in the field of art.
 Notably, 27.02\% of artists selected 'neutral' on the Likert scale for this question.
-This analysis pertains to survey question number 14 (see the section on survey questions \ref{sec:survey_questions}).
-We ran an ordinal logistic regression (OLR) to explore the relationship between the Likert scale answers to RQ2 (the dependent variable) and the secondary variables (as seen in Figure \ref{fig:RQ2fig}, which shows the odds ratio of the OLR).

-Our analysis indicates a strong association (p-value < 0.05, as seen in Table \ref{tab:oddsratios}) between agreeing that AI art models are a positive development in the field of art and various factors such as art practice, age, gender, artistic status, race, whether or not they have used AI to make art and compensation.

-\subsection{RQ3: What types of disclosure for the use of artwork to train an AI art model do artists consider fair?}
+This analysis pertains to survey question number 14 (see Appendix A for survey questions).